 To encourage the innovative use of technology and other tools to "help teachers and students visualize and concretize mathematics abstractions..."
 (Principles to Actions).
 When used appropriately, they can enhance other effective teaching and promote meaningful learning opportunities for students.
 The focus of the proposal should be on the mathematics being taught and innovative uses of the tools and technology.

-MIND Research Institute and our philanthropic partners are dedicated to ensuring that all students are mathematically equipped to solve the world's most challenging problems.
+Our dedicated philanthropic partners have joined our mission to mathematically equip all students to solve the world's most challenging problems.